RETHINKING THE PLACEBO EFFECT

 For example, there were diabetes studies that used a sugar pill as the placebo, making the sugar reduction and impact data of the medication look better than the control group because they were taking sugar.
 There were studies on cancer drugs and AIDS drugs using lactose as the placebo, knowing that both cancer patients and AIDS patients suffer significantly from lactose intolerance, making the benefit of their drugs appear better by making the control feel worse.

 Since one of the objectives of these research studies is to show a medication can outperform a placebo to prove effectiveness, the doctrine of the placebos is straight-up fraud.
-The truth is many medications can not beat the placebo, so it seems some of the best evidence-based treatments in medicine come from the placebo itself.

 Considering drug overdose has just been ranked the 3rd leading cause of death, with the majority of those deaths coming from medications, we would be wise to: